simonesilvestroni/m2m-website/_posts/2021-09-08-loops-transitions-identity.md

 ## No surveillance, no comments

 We won’t be showing annoying cookie messages, because our websites won’t spy on anyone. **No Google Analytics**, no Tag Manager, nothing at all.
 And no comment system for now.
-We discussed the opportunity to implement a clever system called [Staticman](https://staticman.net/){:target="_blank" rel="noopener"}, but decide to postpone.
+We discussed the opportunity to implement a clever system called [Staticman](https://staticman.net/), but decide to postpone.
 Not because of its setup process, but because I stumbled upon several professional bloggers using a fantastic simpler approach.
 Instead of public comments, a simple button to “reply with email” will do.
 Looks like a perfect new-old way.
 Each post will have a `mailto` link and the subject pre-set to the post’s title. **Start a conversation** — remember it?

 I love when blogs present this kind of interaction, and the idea of being back to the feeling of “it’s me and the author” is electrifying.
 As [Robin Rendle](https://www.robinrendle.com/notes/how-to-read-the-internet/) aptly wrote: